3D models are ubiquitous in many fields:

 \[ x_{\text{ndc}} = \frac{z_{\text{near}}}{-z} \cdot \frac{x}{w} = \frac{1}{\tan(\theta/2)} \cdot \frac{x}{-z} \]

-The \(1/z\) variation implies finer precision near the camera and coarser precision far away.
+The variation in \(1/z\) implies a finer precision near the camera and coarser as the distance increases.
 This is a deliberate choice: nearby objects require better depth resolution to avoid visual artifacts.

 In homogeneous coordinates, the projection is expressed as a \(4 \times 4\) matrix product:

 The view matrix transforms coordinates from world space to camera space (view space).
-It positions and orients the camera in the scene, following the principle illustrated below.
+It positions and orients the camera in the scene, according to the principle illustrated below.

 The camera is described by a \(4 \times 4\) matrix containing its local axes and its position: